Skip to main content

 Why not enjoy one of your favorite pastimes while getting to know your international classmates and learning from their varied opinions?
 We are looking forward to turning new pages with you.

-• Student leader: Currently seeking student leader.
+• Student leader: Currently seeking student leadership.
+Email the club advisor if you are interested.

 • Advisor: Anne Dewey (anne.dewey@slu.edu)